lmshn/Sumadi-electron-icfes/README.md

-# Sumadi-electron-icfes
+# Sumadi-electron-icfes-releases
-Sumadi S2B for ICFES
+This is the releases repository for the SUMADI Desktop Application for Icfes evaluations